 - C. Prohibition Against Seeking Credit if Handling Supervisory Matter (Other Than Examination/Inspection). - 1.
 General Prohibition.
-An examiner may not, on their own behalf, or on behalf of anyone else, seek or accept a loan from, or renew or renegotiate a loan with, an institution or any affiliate if the examiner is working on or knows they will be assigned a supervisory matter which involves the institution or any affiliate.
+An examiner may not, on his or her own behalf, or on behalf of anyone else, seek or accept a loan from, or renew or renegotiate a loan with, an institution or any affiliate if the examiner is working on or knows he or she will be assigned a supervisory matter which involves the institution or any affiliate.

-Furthermore, an examiner must disqualify themselves from handling a supervisory matter involving an institution or any affiliate if the examiner learns that their spouse or dependent child or a related entity is seeking or has sought or accepted a loan from, or has renewed or renegotiated a loan with, the institution or any affiliate while the matter is pending before the Bank or the Board.
+Furthermore, an examiner must disqualify himself or herself from handling a supervisory matter involving an institution or any affiliate if the examiner learns that his or her spouse or dependent child or a related entity is seeking or has sought or accepted a loan from, or has renewed or renegotiated a loan with, the institution or any affiliate while the matter is pending before the Bank or the Board.